laws-africa/slaw/README.md

 ## Changelog

+### 0.7.4

+* use refersTo to identify blocks containing term definitions, rather than setting an (invalid) ID

 ### 0.7.3

 * add link-definitions command to find and extract defined terms and link them to their definitions